 OUT: Jamal Murray

 The Warriors have been playing much better basketball as of late, but they’re still treading water, a game below .500.
 They’re comfortably in the play-in tournament, but have the worst seed.

 They’ve got only 13 games left, and while the schedule is light from here on out, beating a team like Denver not only has a huge impact on the standings, but also helps them prove that they can make noise in the playoffs.

 Curry’s 11-game streak of scoring at least 30 points — which featured five games of at least 40 points — came to a screeching halt against the Wizards, when the two-time MVP shot just 7-for-25, and 2-for-14 from distance.

 Steve Kerr is fond of saying that Curry doesn’t have consecutive bad games, and while that’s not entirely true, it’s close enough that he becomes must-watch TV — even more than usual — when following up a stinker.
 Curry torched the Nuggets for 53 points the last time these teams played, and he’s back at the familiar rims of Chase Center after five games away.
 Look for him to dominate.

 Nugget to watch: Nikola Jokić.

-Matchup to watch: Draymond Green vs. Paul Millsap
+Matchup to watch: Draymond Green vs. everyone in a Nuggets jersey.

 Keys to victory